krantos/code-challenge-factorial/bug-report/README.md

 * **Priority:** HIGH
 * **Status:** New
 * **Severity:** Major - expose internal information
-* **Expected:** No logs in the web console
+* **Expected:** No logs in the web console.
+No console.log() in production code
 * **Current:** Web/UI: Logs information (see steps)
-* **Type:** No Functional - Security issue as expose development information
+* **Type:** No Functional - Could be Security issue as it expose development information

 ### Steps to reproduce:

 1. Open any browser
 2. Navigate to this url: http://qainterview.pythonanywhere.com/
 3. Open the web console (i.e: press f12)
-4. Click on the Input text where it says: "Enter an Integer"
+4. Click on the input field where it says: "Enter an Integer"
 5. Enter a positive integer number lower than 10 (i.e: 5)
-6. Click on the "Calculate!" green button and, validate there is no information logged in the web console
+6. Click on the "Calculate!" green button and, validate that there is no information logged in the web console tab
-7. **Expected:** In the web console tab no internal information logged
+7. **Expected:** No logs in the web console.
+No console.log() in production code
-8. **Current:** It logs interal information.
+8. **Current:** Per calculation the web app prints development information
    1. The value entered in the input field
    2. A hello message which says: 'Hello!
 I am in the done part of the ajax call'
    3. A javascript object that includes the server response.